Mesalazine (oral) for inflammatory bowel disease

 What if I give too much?

-If your child is short of breath or wheezing, has swelling of the face, lips or tongue, or a rash, they may be allergic to mesalazine.
-Take them to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Mesalazine.
+Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about